MOROway/moroway-app-dev/README.md

 [![F-Droid](https://img.shields.io/f-droid/v/de.moroway.oc.svg?label=oc&color=303030&labelColor=d2781b)](https://f-droid.org/de/packages/de.moroway.oc/)
 [![Snap Store](https://img.shields.io/badge/snap-Snap%20Store-303030?labelColor=d2781b)](https://snapcraft.io/moroway-app)

 - The "web"-platform is the main platform and can be used with any modern web browser.
-The ready-to-use code for the "web"-platform can be found [here](https://github.com/MOROway/moroway-app).<sup>[1](#morowayrepoautoupdate)</sup>
+The ready-to-use code for the "web"-platform can be found [here](https://github.com/MOROway/moroway-app).<sup>[1](#ghaction)</sup>
 - The "windows"-platform provides the PWA available at Microsoft Store (packaged by [PWABuilder](https://www.pwabuilder.com/)).
 - The "android"-platform is used within the Android wrapper app available at Google Play Store.
 The wrapper app can be found [here](./wrapper/android).
 This wrapper app contains a [already built version](./wrapper/android/app/src/main/assets/animation) of the "android"-platform.
 - The "oc"-platform is used within the Apache Cordova Android wrapper app available at F-Droid.
 The wrapper app can be found [here](https://github.com/MOROway/moroway-app-oc).
 This wrapper app contains a [already built version](https://github.com/MOROway/moroway-app-oc/tree/master/moroway-app-oc) of the "oc"-platform.
 - The "snap"-platform is used within the Electron wrapper app available at Ubuntu&apos;s Snap Store.
 The wrapper app can be found [here](./wrapper/snap).
 This wrapper app contains a [already built version](./wrapper/snap/moroway-snapp) of the "snap"-platform.

+<a name="ghaction"></a>

-<a name="morowayrepoautoupdate">&#91;1&#93;</a> Auto updated by a [Github Action](https://github.com/MOROway/moroway-app-dev/actions/workflows/moroway-app-tag-and-sync-repos.yml).
+&#91;1&#93; Auto updated by a [Github Action](https://github.com/MOROway/moroway-app-dev/actions/workflows/moroway-app-tag-and-sync-repos.yml).
 This action uses code derived from the action [github-action-push-to-another-repository](https://github.com/cpina/github-action-push-to-another-repository/) (License: MIT, by Carles Pina Estany).
 Furthermore the actions [action-create-tag](https://github.com/rickstaa/action-create-tag) (License: MIT, by rickstaa) and [setup-ffmpeg](https://github.com/FedericoCarboni/setup-ffmpeg) (License: MIT, by Federico Carboni) are used.

+<a name="weblate"></a>

 ## Weblate